EvolveBeyond/NvPak/README.md

 ### Do you intend to help the progress of the project?

-Great projects are not created by just one person.
+Great projects are not created by just one person.\
-So please, if you use this project, try to help its development.
+So please, if you use this project, try to help its development.\
-Even if you don't have enough knowledge to help the project, you can help me troubleshoot it, just go to the issues tab.
+Even if you don't have enough knowledge, you can help me troubleshoot it, just go to the issues tab.\
-Also, if you plan to help me in developing its features and solving its bugs, you can see the goals and bugs of the project in the Projects tab.
+Also, if you plan to help me in developing features and solving bugs, just go to Projects tab.\